HanadaLee/ngx_http_log_set_module/README.md

 **Context:** *http, server, location*

 Sets the request variable to the given value before access log writing.
 The value may contain variables from request or response, such as $upstream_http_*.
+These directives are inherited from the previous configuration level only when there is no directive for the same variable defined at the current level.

 # Author